chaoticfractal/Python_Code/README.md

 # Python_Code-
-This repo contains Python code that I wrote.
-It will mainly consits of excercises from various sources that covers basics all the way to algorithms.
-It will also contain solutions to problems from various sources.
+This repo contains Python code that I have wrote.
+It contains algorithms that covers the basics all the way to various code "challenges/tests" that I have used to further my skills in the language.